Vernon Jones, Georgia Dem-turned-Republican, to challenge Kemp for governor's seat

 Trump has repeatedly targeted Kemp for failing to support his push to reverse 2020 election loss in Georgia

-A former Democratic state lawmaker in Georgia, who switched to the GOP after backing then-President Trump’s reelection bid, on Friday is announcing a 2022 Republican primary challenge against Gov. Brian Kemp, who sits high atop the former president’s list of political targets.
+A former Democratic state lawmaker in Georgia, who switched to the GOP after backing then-President Trump’s reelection bid, on Friday announced a 2022 Republican primary challenge against Gov. Brian Kemp, who sits high atop the former president’s list of political targets.

 The former lawmaker, Vernon Jones, tweeted Thursday evening, "The time has come.
 Georgia is ready!"
-He announced that he would hold a press conference at 10 a.m.
-EST on Friday morning outside the Georgia state capitol building, in downtown Atlanta, to announce his candidacy.
+He announced that he would hold a press conference Friday morning outside the Georgia state capitol building, in downtown Atlanta, to announce his candidacy.

+As he formally launched his gubernatorial bid outside the state capitol, Jones called his campaign the "beginning of a movement whose time has come."

+And he said that "for those of you who feel the incumbent governor didn't fight for you, a new day has dawned."

 Trump has vowed to return to Georgia to campaign against Kemp when he’s up for reelection next year, to punish his onetime ally for refusing to help the then-president’s efforts last year to overturn the election results in Georgia.
 President Biden edged Trump in Georgia by less than 12,000 votes, becoming the first Democrat to carry the state in the White House race in over a quarter-century.